 The best way to detect hypertension is to have routine blood pressure measurements.

 You can also prevent atherosclerosis by exercising regularly, eating a heart healthy diet, quitting smoking, and drinking less alcohol.

 National Institute of Diabetes and Digestive and Kidney Diseases

 National Kidney Foundation

-Balk E, Raman G, et al. Effectiveness of management strategies for renal artery stenosis: a systematic review.
+Balk E, Raman G, Chung M, et al. Effectiveness of management strategies for renal artery stenosis: A systematic review.

 Krumme B, Donauer J. Atherosclerotic renal artery stenosis and reconstruction.